+In 2007, on our roundabout journey from Phoenix to Nogales, we took the road less traveled, exiting off of I-19 and eventually onto a dirt road adventure.
 Nestled below Montana Peak, rich minerals were first discovered here by the Spaniards who came through in the 1700s.
 However, not rich enough for their tastes, they performed only limited placer mining before moving on.
 The area remained undisturbed for nearly a century until two mining engineers by the names of Charles Poston and Henry Ehrenberg revived the old Spanish placers in Montana Gulch in 1854.
-Discovering rich veins of gold and silver in the area, other prospectors followed, but mining remained limited primarily due to the hostile Apache inhabiting the area.
+Discovering rich veins of gold and silver, other prospectors followed, but mining remained limited primarily due to the hostile Apache inhabiting the area.

 However, by the 1870s, new prospectors made a number of additional claims and the fledgling settlement that formed at the base of the mountain was called “Montana Camp.”
-Other veins of lead, copper, and zinc were also found in the immediate vicinity, beckoning yet more miners to the to the fledgling settlement.
+Other veins of lead, copper, and zinc were also found in the immediate vicinity, beckoning yet more miners to the fledgling settlement.

 The Ruby Mercantile was first opened in the late 1880s by a man named George Cheney.
 In 1891, a large body of high-grade ore was discovered in the “Montana Mine” by J. W. Bogan and company, who pronounced the Montana Mine to be a veritable “bonanza.”
 When samples were assayed at eighty to ninety ounces of silver per ton, prospectors began to flood the region.